liteapi-travel/java-sdk/README.md

 ### Hotel rate book
 ------

-This API confirms a booking when the prebook Id and the rate Id from the pre book stage along with the guest and payment information are passed.
+The book function confirms a booking when the prebook Id and the rate Id from the pre book stage along with the guest and payment information are passeed.

 The guest information is an object that should include the guest first name, last name and email.